blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/lfi1.java.md

 # Answer

 It is a  Local File Inclusion(LFI) issue.
-The argument is not being checked properly and clients can load some local files, besides web requests.
+The argument is not being checked properly and intruders can load also local files, besides web requests.